sshnet/SSH.NET/README.md

 * Supports two-factor or higher authentication
 * Supports SOCKS4, SOCKS5 and HTTP Proxy
 * Sample of sftp client exe
+* sftp client can now be configured to always use absolute paths on the server (i.e. changedirectory will keep track of the absolute path and all file actions will provide absolute paths to the server).
+This gives support for  buggy server implementations where changedirectory will use the grown permissions

 ## Key Exchange Method